dmorn/booster/README.md

 channels of data that is proxing.
 When we want to enable booster on a device, we just have to make it exploit the booster-proxy when networking, and use the booster instance to connect nodes to it, and manage them.
-This way we can use our device as always, while transparently in the background **booster-network** will balance the network usage between each node, with all the consequences that come along with it.
+This way we can use our device as always, while transparently in the background **booster** will balance the network usage between each node, with all the consequences that come along with it.